celigo/integrator-api-docs/flow.md

 Flow API
 ==========
->**Guidance**: this API is typically only needed for SmartConnector development where you are installing flows via your installer, or you are dynamically configuring flows based on the settings that you expose in your SmartConnector app.
+>**Guidance**: this API is typically only needed for SmartConnector development where you need to create flows in your installer, or you need to dynamically configuring flows based on settings (that you expose) in your SmartConnector app.

 ### Endpoints
 | Relative URI| Method | Success Code | Description|